 Once out of Egypt the Hebrews were free to be Yahweh’s chosen people.
 The narrative goes on to recount the tribulations of their journey in the desert.
 A particularly crucial episode is described through Moses’ outburst of anger when he saw the idolatry of the people as he came down from the presence of God on Mount Sinai.
-At the sight of the idol, Moses threw and broke the tables of the ten commandments upon the “molten calf”.
+At the sight of the idol, Moses threw and broke the tables of the ten commandments upon the molten calf.
 This incident typifies his determination to keep Yahweh’s cult free from any foreign influence.
 This is especially true in the case of the worship of the golden calf.
 The underlying antagonism is fundamental to the whole biblical narrative.
-This theme may be the key to understanding why “monotheism” has supplanted all other forms of worship in Judaism, especially in connection with the fertility cults of the Goddess.
+This theme may be the key to understanding why monotheism has supplanted all other forms of worship.

 Ex.
 32:8 “These are your gods, O Israel, who brought you up out of the land of Egypt!”

-But for the great number of Canaanites living in Israel at the time, the golden bull-calf was the visible manifestation of the animal associated with the fertility cult and the goddess Asherah.
+But for the great number of Canaanites of the time, the golden bull-calf was the visible manifestation of the animal associated with the fertility cult and the goddess Asherah.

-It is from this heresy that the whole antagonism to the “molten image” stems.
-Especially in connection with the Canaanite worship of El and Asherah that we have outlined in the former chapter.
+It may be that it is from this heresy that the whole antagonism to the molten image stems.
+Especially in connection with the Canaanite worship of Asherah.
 The golden calf is also associated by tradition to Baal and her companion Baalat, which could be translated into “lord” or “owner”, and “owneress”.
-These cults were popular among the Canaanites who lived in Israel during the time of King Jeroboam.
+These cults were popular among the Canaanites living under the reign of King Jeroboam.
 E, who wrote this passage, in all probability lived during the time when these events took place.13 The account reveals his outrage at Jeroboam for not having appointed a legal priestly heir to the temple to which priestly order E most likely belonged himself.

 If we go along with the story and believe that the golden calf really originated in Egypt, then we might try to find parallels of the golden calf in Egyptian religion.

 There were numerous bull cults in ancient Egypt, most of them minor divinities.
 Among them were, the black Apis Bull, the white Min Bull, a symbol of virility, and Mont-Re.
 But none of these cults was more important than the one portrayed by the cow-goddess.
 This divinity was found in a very early stage of Egyptian religion and became prevalent throughout Egypt.
 The most famous cow-goddess was Hathor.
 One of the more popular goddesses in Egypt, Hathor was a sky-goddess and a symbol of fertility.
 As the sky-goddess, she was the Eye of the Sun god Re.
 In that quality, she personified the sky.
 She was known as the Beautiful One and the Golden One; the joyous goddess of love, music, and happiness.
 Gold was her sacred metal and Hathor was described as the “Gold of the Gods”.
 She was also called “the Lady of the Sycamore”.
-As we have seen in the former chapter the tree is also the symbol of Asherah.
 Hathor was especially popular among women.
 She incarnated the principles of beauty, love, and fertility.
 As such, she typified the Mother Goddess.
 Hathor was especially concerned with birth and babies.
 As a “cow” she suckled the baby kings and protected them through childhood.
 Her protection even extended to kings in their old age.
 Throughout Egyptian history, the Golden One remained a very popular goddess.16

 Ex 20: 3 “You shall have no other gods before me.
 You shall not make for yourself a graven image, or any likeness of anything that is in heaven above…for I the lord your God am a jealous God…”